Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Charles V. Magro - Agrium, Inc.

 Good morning, Ian.
 Look, those are really Canpotex-specific questions that I really shouldn't comment on.
 Obviously, we are a member of Canpotex, but we're only one member.
 I think what you should do is actually talk to Canpotex.
 My understanding is that when they say they're fully committed, it means exactly that, is they have no product to sell.
 And you should follow up with Canpotex.
-I don't think it would be appropriate for me to sit here at the Agrium, CEO, and speak for Canpotex.
+I don't think it would be appropriate for me to sit here as the Agrium CEO and speak for Canpotex.

 Operator